 You don’t have to own a restaurant to have a commercial kitchen.
-Hospitals and nursing homes, airports and government facilities, hotels, schools and even food trucks all have kitchens that can feed a crowd.
+Hospitals and nursing homes, airports and government facilities, hotels, schools and even food trucks are some of our customers that all have kitchens that can feed a crowd.
 It takes longer for grease to build up in a low-volume commercial kitchen, but that doesn’t mean you can ignore it altogether.
 After enough time has passed, a neglected school kitchen vent hood could become just as filthy as one in a high-volume restaurant.
+A vent hood cleaning company like Halo Restoration Services makes sure the kitchen exhaust systems of both low- and high-volume cooking operations are kept clean to national standards.

 Regardless of your kitchen’s size or the type of food your business prepares, your staff and guests in the building could be in danger if the vent hood does not have a regular cleaning and maintenance schedule.